maliahavlicek/ci_hackathon_july_2020/README.md

 1. [Popper.js](https://popper.js.org/)
 1. [JavaScript](https://en.wikipedia.org/wiki/JavaScript)

-Additionally, we have also used the following platforms to help us shape the website and the brand:
+Additionally, we have also used the following platforms to help us shape the website, the brand and documentation:

 1. [GitHub](https://github.com/) - for hosting the project's repository
 1. [Heroku](https://www.heroku.com/) - for hosting our project
 1. [Google Fonts](https://fonts.google.com/) - for selecting the fonts and implementing them into the HTML code
 1. [Figma](https://www.figma.com/) - for creating initial wireframe, some icons and brand identity
 1. [Balsamiq](https://balsamiq.com/) - for creating wireframes
+1. [TOC Generator](https://ecotrust-canada.github.io/markdown-toc/) - for generating TOC of this readme file

 ## APIs